starboardcoop/things-api/README.md

 The purpose of the Things API is to retrieve current catalog data from an Airtable base and then deliver it in a format that is optimized for the Things app.

 ## Environment variables
-In order for the API to work, you'll need to set two environment variables:
+In order for the API to work, you'll need to set 3 environment variables:
++ `API_KEY`
 + `AIRTABLE_KEY`
 + `AIRTABLE_BASE_ID`